 - Microsoft Surface Book 2 (13.5-inch)

 The best laptops of 2019:

 1. Dell XPS 13

 CPU: 8th generation Intel Core i5 – i7 | Graphics: Intel UHD Graphics 620 | RAM: 8GB – 16GB | Screen: 13.3-inch FHD (1,920 x 1,080) – 4k (3840 x 2160) | Storage: 256GB – 1TB SSD

-What is it about the Dell XPS 13 that's given it pole position on our best laptop list for three years running?
+What is it about the Dell XPS 13 that's kept it in pole position on our best laptop list for three years running?
 In short, it really is the PC response to the MacBook.
-The 2018 Dell XPS 13 is a slimmer, more powerful version of the award-winning laptop with a stunning 4K display and a gorgeous Rose Gold on Alpine White colour option.
+The 2019 Dell XPS 13 hasn't improved too much over last year's already-great model, but there's some more juice in the battery and the camera has finally been put where it belongs – above the screen!
 The Dell XPS 13 rocks an 8th-generation Intel Core i5 or i7 processor and a bezel-less ‘Infinity Edge’ display, this Dell XPS 13 continues to be the most popular Windows laptop in the world.
 What’s more, there’s a wide range of customisation options, so you can really make the Dell XPS 13 the best laptop for your needs.

 Read the full review: Dell XPS 13